NikosAlexandris/i.landsat.import/README.md

 ## Single scenes

-Assuming we have beforehand the scene LC81840332014146LGN00 (unpacked and decompressed), let's list basic metadata and bands of a scene
+Assuming we have beforehand the scene LC81840332014146LGN00 (decompressed and unpacked), let's list basic metadata and bands of a scene
 ```
 i.landsat.import -l LC81840332014146LGN00
 ```